 However, despite preventative measures, conflicts may still occur.
 When they do, it is important for managers to address them promptly and fairly, investigating any complaints and taking appropriate action.

-Next steps for managers include ongoing training and development in conflict resolution and effective communication.
-It is important to regularly assess the workplace culture and environment, as well as gathering feedback from staff members, to ensure that conflicts are minimised and the work environment remains positive and supportive.
+The next steps for managers include ongoing training and development in conflict resolution and effective communication.
+It is important to regularly assess the workplace culture and environment, as well as gather feedback from staff members, to ensure that conflicts are minimised and the work environment remains positive and supportive.

-By implementing these strategies and continuing to prioritise effective communication and support, you can feel confident in managing staff conflict effectively and promote a healthy and productive work environment.
+By implementing these strategies and continuing to prioritise effective communication and support, you can feel confident in managing staff conflict effectively and promoting a healthy and productive work environment.

 Contact 2i Recruit